ESTHER - Fragrance of Loyalty

 Esther woman is Brave, Obedient and Loyal.

-She fulfills Kingdom Assignments.
+She fulfils Kingdom Assignments.

 The Woman Who Saved Her Nation From Genocide